tomascarvalho/python-flask-workshop/python-intro.md

 # Pyhton Intro

-This branch will cover the Python Intro part of the workshop.
+This document will cover the Python Intro part of the workshop.
 Most of this introduction is based on the official Python 3 tutorial, which can be found at https://docs.python.org/3/tutorial/.

 ## What is Python